Saturday, 13 August 2016

 How then, did Danger Within present captivity and the POW protagonists to the moving loving public, 14 years after war’s end?
 Well, despite Huxley’s declaration, this particular camp did come across as a holiday camp, what with sport, theatre, endless bridge playing and vino on tap, or in tea pot.
 The prisoners were fit and healthy and had obviously not suffered from any rationing of food and vitamins, as evidenced by the PT boys and the energetic rugger aficionados.
 They obviously had a decent laundry service because all uniforms appeared neatly ironed and stain free.
 Indeed, there was no sign of any mismatched, pieced together ensemble.
 The active serviceman was always on the go, planning and executing escapes, creating diversions, and getting up the nose of their captors.
 Although there was ‘danger within’, it did look like a jolly-hockey-sticks existence, greatly at odds with the starker images and physical debilitation of the Japanese prisoner-of-war experience portrayed two years earlier in The Bridge on the River Kwai.
 Viewing Danger Within, I can well see how many at the time (and later) believed that prisoners of war in Europe had had a fairly decent time of it in captivity, and that any similar camp would have been considered a soft billet where everyone had been busily trying to escape.

-(All images, except for the modern book cover, lifted from ‘the internet’.)
+(All images, except for the modern book cover, lifted from the internet.)